UC Library Search for journals

 Every fall, the UCSF Library reviews its journal subscriptions as part of the renewal process for the upcoming year.
 The ever rising cost of electronic resource subscriptions, coupled with an historically flat library budget, has necessitated finding annual savings largely through the reduction of journal subscription costs.
 More information about subscription challenges can be found on our journal costs webpage.

-To further reduce our resource spending, the Library will be negotiating reduced or flat price increases, limiting ebook purchasing, delaying all new non-essential subscriptions, and leveraging our consortial participation in the California Digital Library (CDL) to maintain and expand resource access at the lowest possible cost.
+In order to stay within our budget without cancelling subscriptions, the Library will be negotiating reduced or flat price increases, limiting ebook purchasing, delaying all new non-essential subscriptions, and leveraging our consortial participation in the California Digital Library (CDL) to maintain and expand resource access at the lowest possible cost.

 UCSF affiliates can suggest a Scholarly Journal.